 First, find out where your cell carrier's nearest tower is located.
 You can use a search engine to find one of the many tower location sites on the Web.
 Our favorite is cellmapper.net.

 Once you know the tower location, point the main center beam of the Yagi in the direction of the cell tower.
-Make sure the antenna radials are pointing up and down.

 Display your phone's signal strength reading.
 Where to find the signal strength reading in your phone's menu tree varies by manufacturer, model and operating system.
 Consult the operations guide that came with your phone.